HMS Clyde (N12)

 HMS Clyde was a submarine of the River class.
 She was built by Vickers Armstrong, Barrow and launched on 15 March 1934.
 Building was completed on 12 April 1935.
-Initially planeed to be part of a class 20 strong, Clyde would be the third and final of the boats to be completed and launched.
+Initially planned to be part of a class 20 strong, Clyde would be the third and final of the boats to be completed and launched.

 Operational history

 Clyde commissioned in 1935 and the outbreak of the Second World War found her in the Mediterranean Sea with the 1st Submarine Flotilla stationed at Malta.

 In September 1939 she was transferred to West Africa, stationed at Freetown, to act as convoy escort guarding against surface raiders.
 In January 1940 she returned to home waters and was employed on interception patrols in the North Sea.
 This involved searching for U-boats, surface raiders and blockade runners, and she was active in this capacity during the Norwegian campaign.

 On 13 May 1940, while on patrol in Scandinavian waters on the surface, Clyde met the German auxiliary cruiser Widder, resulting in an exchange of gunfire which lasted for over an hour, with no hits for either side.
 After the engagement, Widder sought shelter in Sandsfjord, Norway.
 In June of that year, Clyde torpedoed the Gneisenau, hitting her in the bow and forcing her to return to Trondheim for repairs.

 In July she sank the Norwegian fishing vessel SF 52 and later mistakenly attacked the T-class submarine Truant, but without hitting her.